Chithram: Plot

 Initially, Vishnu and Kalyani do not get along and keep bickering.
 But as time passes, Kalyani sees Vishnu's heart as he tied the mangalasutra around her neck, just in time before her father came (Bhaskaran informed him that she didn't have the mangalasutra around her neck).
 Kalyani eventually develops an affection towards Vishnu and hopes to marry him for real.
-A couple of days after they have a mysterious visitor who claims to be a relative of Vishnu.
+A couple of days later, they have a mysterious visitor who claims to be a relative of Vishnu.

 Finally, it is revealed that Vishnu is actually an escaped convict from jail who is sentenced to death and the visitor turns out to be the prison warden.
 Vishnu's past is shown in flashback and he was a freelance photographer who was married to a woman named Revathy, a mute dancer.
 They also had a child.
 Vishnu discovers that a man was visiting his wife when he was not around and begins to suspect her.
 Coming home one day he finds the man there and tries to attack him.
-Revathy dies in the scuffle, Vishnu discovers that the man is actually her brother who is a naxalite.
+Revathy dies in the scuffle, and Vishnu discovers that the man is actually her brother who is a naxalite.
 He tells Kalyani that he escaped prison to make money for the surgery of his child.

 On the last night of Vishnu's stay at the house, he asks Jail Warden, is it possible for him to live, as he started to like life again.
 The warden does not reply to this question, as he is helpless regarding this.
 After a happy fortnight, Kalyani's father returns to the US.
-The final scene shows the warden taking Vishnu to jail, with Kalyani watching him leave, where his execution awaits him.
+The final scene shows the warden taking Vishnu to jail, where his execution awaits him, with Kalyani watching him leave.
 This film ends with Vishnu and Kalyani waving goodbye.

 Cast

 Soundtrack

 The film's songs were composed by Kannur Rajan and lyrics penned by Shibu Chakravarthy.
 M. G. Sreekumar sang most of the songs in the film.
 Carnatic music singer Neyyattinkara Vasudevan was a guest singer.
-The classical Krithis like "Nagumo" and "Swaminatha" featured in the film gained a mass popularity.
+The classical Krithis like "Nagumomu" and "Swaminatha" featured in the film gained a mass popularity.
 Playback singer Sujatha Mohan also sang in the film, marking her return after years of sabbatical.
 Mohanlal sang two songs "Kaadumi Naadumellam" and "Aey Monnu".
+The songs were released by the label Ranjini Cassettes.
+Chithram was the last Malayalam film to release the song tracks in LP Record until 2022.